ridouaneessigui/ridouaneessigui/README.md

-## Hi,
+## Hello everyone,
-My name is ridouane i'm devloper FULL-STACK almost seven years.
-I liked devlope with Reactjs, ReactNative and ASP.NET.
+My name is ridouane essigui, I am a seasoned developer with seven years of experience in the field.
+I have expertise in multiple languages and technologies, including C#, Flutter, React Native, ReactJS, Node.js, ASP.NET, and .NET.
+Throughout my career, I have worked on various projects, specializing in creating robust and scalable applications.
+My passion for problem-solving and my dedication to delivering high-quality solutions make me a valuable asset for any development project.

 ### :hammer_and_wrench: Languages and Tools :